svmiller/svmiller.github.io/_posts/2014-11-03-dont-visualize-data-like-this.md

 However, that's not what the graph shows, nor is the Facebook user even the unit of analysis.
 Facebook's Data Science blog needed this preface to the graphs provided on its blog.

-> <span style="color: #141823;">Note: in all of the figures below, the more a page is disproportionately liked by fans of Republican candidates, the farther right the page name appears (precisely indicated by the darker line in the middle).
+> Note: in all of the figures below, the more a page is disproportionately liked by fans of Republican candidates, the farther right the page name appears (precisely indicated by the darker line in the middle).
 Conversely, the more a page is disproportionately liked by fans of Democratic candidates, the farther left the page name appears.
-The font size of the name is proportional to the total number of people from the US who liked that page.</span>
+The font size of the name is proportional to the total number of people from the US who liked that page.

 A preface to interpreting graphs this long-winded already jeopardizes the entire endeavor.
 Having to follow it with [a clarification like this in the comment section][4] means the plot is lost.